 We all want to do the right thing and keep safe during COVID -19, and for food outlets there is the extra onus to keep your customers safe too.
-As many cafes prepare to reopen, there has been much talk about disposable vs reusable foodware, and what is the safest option during COVID -19.
+As many cafes prepare to reopen for dine-in, there has been much talk about disposable vs reusable foodware, and what is the safest option.

-Unfortunately, there has been a great deal of rumour that single-use is safest, resulting in many fearing that reusables were unsafe, something not supported by the facts.
-Fears regarding reusables has also been exploited by the opportunistic petrochemical industry.
+Unfortunately, there has been a great deal of rumour that single-use is safest, resulting in fears that reusables were unsafe, something not supported by the facts.

 KEEPING PLACES SAFE